Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Introduction

 Duan et al.\ \cite{Duan08} also follow a probabilistic approach, but with a more explicit model of the spectral structure of the harmonics of the instruments.
 They first use a peak detection algorithm in order to find the potential frequencies for the harmonics.
 Using a greedy maximum-likelihood model, the fundamental frequencies are estimated, and the harmonic patterns are clustered in order to assign them to certain instruments.
 This approach is interesting because it allows the representation of tones without a predetermined tuning.

-In our algorithm, we apply a more advanced tone model that incorporates inharmonicity (cf.\ \cite{FletcherRossing12}) and also deviations in the width of the peaks, which may occur in case of volume changes.
+In our algorithm, we apply a more advanced tone model that {during optimization} incorporates inharmonicity (cf.\ \cite{FletcherRossing12}) and also deviations in the width of the peaks, which may occur in case of volume changes.
 While we also preselect peaks, we only do so in order to generate a pitch-invariant log-frequency spectrogram that is suitable for for wideband signals.

-For narrow-band signals, the CQT could be used instead.
+For {narrowband} signals, the CQT could be used instead.
 Alternatively, one could employ the mel spectrogram (cf.\ \cite{Vincent18}) or the method proposed in \cite{SchulzeKing19}, which combines favorable properties from both time-frequency representations.
-However, the resolution of any spectrogram that was computed via classical means is eventually limited by the Heisenberg uncertainty principle (cf.\ \cite{Groechenig01,Folland97}).
+However, the resolution of any spectrogram that was computed via classical means is {ultimately} limited by the Heisenberg uncertainty principle (cf.\ \cite{Groechenig01,Folland97}).

 The pitch-invariance property of the representation is important since it allows us to locate the sounds of the instruments via cross-correlation, making the determination of the fundamental frequencies much easier.
 However, rather than \emph{explaining} the peaks in the spectrogram via a parametric model of the harmonic structure of the instruments via clustering, we use stochastic optimization to train a dictionary containing the relative amplitudes of the harmonics in order to \emph{reproduce} their sounds.